 Growing up, the internet was mostly only good for instant messaging with the guy you were crushing on or illegally downloading music on Napster.

-Now, the internet means that I can literally work from anywhere with cell reception.
+Now, the internet means that I can work from anywhere with cell reception.

 And if you’re an entrepreneur, what’s stopping you from taking your show on the road?

 We run two businesses from our Winnebago: our film production company and a software startup called CampgroundBooking.com.
 When we moved into our RV, we hadn’t started either of these companies yet.
 They were both born on the road.
-In fact, when we first started traveling, Heath was still employed full-time.
+When we first started traveling, Heath was still employed full-time.